 Unusual organisms, such as Actinomyces spp., can arise in the oropharynx and affect the chest wall and underlying thoracic structures.
 The most common of these organisms is Actinomyces israelii.
 Aspiration is the most common cause, with lower lobes being the predominant area affected.
 Pulmonary infection from Actinomyces spp. may also result in an empyema, which in turn may extend into the chest wall.1 Sulfur granules are pathognomonic of Actinomyces infection and are composed of colonies of organisms surrounded by neutrophils.2

 Fungal infections of the chest wall are quite uncommon and typically arise in immunocompromised individuals either as a primary infection or as part of a disseminated infection.
 Occasionally, these types of infections occur after surgical procedures.
-Fungal organisms that may cause infection include Aspergillus, Candida, Rhizopus, Mucor, Absidia, and Phycomyces spp.3 Fungal infections can be extremely difficult to eradicate and may ...
+Fungal organisms that may cause infection include Aspergillus, Candida, Rhizopus, Mucor, Absidia, and Phycomyces spp.3 Fungal infections can be extremely ...